alexbfree/thesis/src/chapter-7.md

 #### Obstacle 2: The Personal Data Diaspora

 Every individual's personal data is scattered across multiple providers, devices, apps, held by hundreds of third parties.
 The complexity of a modern day digital life is unmanageable and overwhelming.
 People are inevitably ignorant of much of their data and its use.
 This can lead to resignation and apathy.
+To overcome this obstacle, approaches must be identified that recognise the scattered, complex reality of each individual's personal data ecosystem and begin to make it visible and understandable.

 #### Insight 2: Ecosystem Information is an antidote to Digital Life Complexity